TylerRenfro/portfolio-2023/_research-artifacts/heuristic-evaluation.md

 ## Suggestion

 Change the name of the service from “Group Dining” to “Catering”.
-An easy fix, but it also makes the service consistent
+An easy fix, but it also makes the service consistent.

 {:.bg-red-100 .text-red-900 .dark:bg-red-500/10 .dark:text-red-300 .py-3 .px-5 .font-medium .mb-5}
 Issue